-2022 £'000 2021 £'000
+2023 £'000 2022 £'000

 Abandonment costs

-Balance b/fwd 3,007 3,007
+Balance b/fwd 4,369 3,007

 Abandonment cost incurred through acquisition of Saltfleetby Energy

-Limited 1,225 -
+Limited - 1,225

+Increased provision for Saltfleetby 288 -

+Increased provision Brockham 128 63

-Increase provision Lidsey & Brockham 125 -
+Increased provision for Lidsey 176 62

-Increase provision Balcombe 12 -
+Increase provision Balcombe 9 12

-Balance c/fwd 4,369 3,007
+Balance c/fwd 4,970 4,369

 The Group makes full provision for the future costs of decommissioning oil and gas production facilities and pipelines on the installation of those facilities.
-The amount provision is expected to be incurred up to 2033 when the producing oil and gas properties are expected to cease operations.
+The above provision was calculated over a 5 to 10 year period, depending on when the producing oil and gas properties are expected to cease operations.
+This is entirely dependent on economic factors which include commodity pricing, the performance and the reserves of the Asset.

-These provisions have been created based on the Group's internal estimates and expectation of the decommissioning costs likely to incur in the future.
+These provisions have been created based on the Group's internal estimates and expectations of the decommissioning costs likely to incur in the future.
 For the period under review, the directors have assessed that the discount rate and inflation rate to be applied to the current cost of decommissioning to be similar.
 On this basis, the current cost is considered to be similar to the discounted net present value.